mikegoat1/The-Great-Quiz/README.md

 ## Description

-This was meant to test my skills in creating something with JavaScript.
+This is something I wanted to try out!
+I wanted to create something with a mix of vanilla JS and Jquery in a dynamic schema.

 ## Table of Contents